 Minor options are as follows:

-Option A (external): Requires a minimum of 9 credits in a minor program (single disciplinary or multi-disciplinary).
-Fulfillment of this option requires the approval of the minor program.
+Option A (external doctoral minor): Requires a minimum of 9 credits in a doctoral minor program (single disciplinary or multi-disciplinary).
+Fulfillment of this option requires the approval of the doctoral minor program.

-Option B (distributed): Requires a minimum of 9 credits in one or more programs forming a coherent topic, and can include coursework in the program.
-Fulfillment of this option requires the approval of the major program.
+Option B (distributed doctoral minor): Requires a minimum of 9 credits in one or more programs forming a coherent topic.
+Fulfillment of this option requires the approval of the doctoral major program.

-The Graduate School’s minimum course requirements for the minor include:
+The Graduate School’s minimum course requirements for the doctoral minor include:

 - An average GPA of 3.00 on all minor coursework;